zotonic/zotonic/doc/ref/scomps/scomp_debug.rst

 .. include:: meta-debug.rst

-Shows which variables are assigned for use in the current template's scope::
+Shows which variables are assigned for use in the current template’s scope::

   {% debug %}